 - Enrollment forms can also be found on line at the Alabama State Bar web site, www.alabar.org or from your local VLP program.
 All enrollment forms submitted to the Alabama State Bar will be distributed to the appropriate VLP program.

 - For additional pro bono week activities see the Alabama State Bar’s web site www.alabar.org and the American Bar Association web site www.celebrateprobono.org

 Tips For A Successful Phonathon

-In April, 2010 and October 2011, the Young Lawyer’s Section conducted a five location phonathon, where we were able to recruit hundreds of new members to the VLP.
+The Young Lawyer’s Section conducts a five location phonathon, where we were able to recruit hundreds of new members to the VLP.
 The following are some tips that helped us be successful:

 - Have all your volunteers gather at one location for a set period of time.
 Some locations chose the 9:00 a.m. to 12:00 noon time frame and others the 2:00 p.m. to 5:00 p.m. slot, but, whichever you choose, have all the volunteers at the location making calls at the same time.